ut-ras/Dancebot/README.md

 Dancing Bot

 ## Oscillator
-Wrapper for the Arduino Servo.h class that inputs sinusoidal parameters instead of a position.
+Wrapper for Servo class that inputs sinusoidal parameters instead of a position.
 Periodically samples the desired sin wave to update the position of the servo.
 Simple sinusoidal oscillation.

 ## DancingServos
 Wrapper for four Oscillators, representing a set of legs comprised of four servos.
 Contains a function that passes sinusoid parameters to each of the four Oscillators.
 A dance move calls this function with different sin waves on each motor.